Shilong, Guangdong: History

-January 16, 1937 – Aboard an express from Hong Kong (now in China) to Canton (now Guangzhou), fire breaks out in the third-class section.
-One source refers to a passenger setting fire to a toy made of celluloid, another to a sulfuric acid explosion.
-The train has neither continuous brakes nor any way to notify the driver.
-The three rear cars of the train are completely burned and bodies of passengers who jumped are scattered along the tracks.
-Altogether 112 people are killed and at least 40 injured.

 Location

 Shilong town is located within the north part of Dongguan prefecture-level city.
 It is situated at the central point of the Pearl River Delta, in conjunction with Zengcheng District and Boluo County, 69 km to Guangzhou city and 78 km to Shenzhen city.
 The town lies on the shore of the Dongjiang River and the Guangshen Railway passes by.

 Transport

-Its convenience in railway and water transportation makes Shilong a regional industrial and commercial center.
-There are 20 buses for every 10 thousand people in the town, and there are 27 bus lines open to traffic to peripheral cities, and there are 83 pairs of electrified express intercity passenger buses between Guangzhou and Shenzhen each day, so the residents share comparatively a large space for activities and the intercity effect has been utilized to the greatest extent.
+Shilong serves as a regional industrial and commercial hub due to its advantageous railway and water transportation connectivity.
+The town's transportation infrastructure is well-developed, with a high level of accessibility.
+With 20 buses available for every 10 thousand residents and 27 bus lines connecting to surrounding cities, transportation within and beyond the town is efficient.
+Additionally, there are 83 pairs of electrified express intercity passenger buses running between Guangzhou and Shenzhen daily, facilitating easy movement between these major cities.

 There is a bus service from Shilong to Shenzhen Bao'an International Airport in Shenzhen.